PolMine/polmineR/cran-comments.md

 Fedora R-devel checks indicated an encoding issue in a plot.
 I have resolved the underlying issue and checked all plots.

-I have also cleaned up warnings from tidy for HTML and moved further examples into 'donttest'-blocks to avoid long check times.
+- I have also cleaned up warnings from tidy for HTML
+- moved examples into 'donttest'-blocks to avoid long check times
+- I call setDTthreads(2L) in zzz.R to limit usage of cores to 2 on CRAN

 ## Test environments